syncfusion-content/extension-docs/Extension/ASPNET-MVC-Extension/Syncfusion-Project-Templates.md

 ## ASP.NET MVC (Classic) Extensions:

 By default, the Syncfusion ASP.NET MVC extensions are configured in Visual Studio.
-When you want the ASP.NET MVC (Classic) extension, you have to install it from the installed location.
+When you want the ASP.NET MVC (Classic) extension, you can install it from the installed location.

 Project Templates (ASP.NET MVC (Classic):